lukibahr/stars/README.md

 - [dolthub/dolt](https://github.com/dolthub/dolt) - Dolt – Git for Data
 - [gitleaks/gitleaks](https://github.com/gitleaks/gitleaks) - Protect and discover secrets using Gitleaks 🔑
 - [hashicorp/terraform](https://github.com/hashicorp/terraform) - Terraform enables you to safely and predictably create, change, and improve infrastructure.
 It is a source-available tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.
-- [ddosify/ddosify](https://github.com/ddosify/ddosify) - "Canva" of Kubernetes Observability.
-Available on CLI, Self-Hosted, and Cloud - https://ddosify.com 🚀
+- [ddosify/ddosify](https://github.com/ddosify/ddosify) - Effortless Kubernetes Monitoring and Performance Testing.
+Available on CLI, Self-Hosted, and Cloud
 - [inovex/CalendarSync](https://github.com/inovex/CalendarSync) - Stateless CLI tool to sync calendars across different calendaring systems.
 - [project-copacetic/copacetic](https://github.com/project-copacetic/copacetic) - 🧵 CLI tool for directly patching container images using reports from vulnerability scanners
 - [raffis/gitops-zombies](https://github.com/raffis/gitops-zombies) - Identify kubernetes resources which are not managed by GitOps